Manarhamed00/jenkens--labs/README.md

   pip install -r myproject/requirements.txt

- 4- Running Tests
+ 4- Running Tests:

  To run the automated tests for this system, execute the following command:

  python myproject/manage.py test

-5- Usage
+ 5- Usage:

  To start the Django development server, run the following command:

  python myproject/manage.py runserver

  You can now access the application at http://localhost:8000 in your web browser.

-6- Tools Used
+ 6- Tools Used:

     Jenkins: Jenkins is used for continuous integration and deployment automation.
     Django: Django is a high-level Python web framework for rapid development.